Relative costs of printed and online documentation

 This article compares the development cost, the production cost, and the maintenance cost between printed documentation and online documentation.

-To pretend that only usability issues determine which media are used is unreal.
-Cost is a factor.
-The move to online help is not only because it is sometimes better than printed documentation, but also because it is always cheaper.
+To think that only usability determines which media are used is unreal.
+Cost is important.
+Online help is used not only because sometimes online help is better than printed documentation, but also because online help is usually cheaper.

 Development cost